What is pre-natal diagnosis?

 Although the person can live a long life, she/he does require long-term help and support.

 Can problems like Down Syndrome be diagnosed before the birth of the baby?

 Yes.
-It starts by getting a blood test done of the pregnant woman to measure the level of certain hormones to detect problems.
+It starts by getting a blood test done of the pregnant problem to measure the level of certain hormones.
 An initial review of the unborn baby in the uterus should be done through ultrasonography and Blood based tests .
 These can help to identify the increased risk of Down syndrome (and other chromosomal disorders) in the unborn baby.
 To confirm , the patient may decide to go for further tests like Amniocentesis or CVS.

 Can problems like Thalassemia be diagnosed before the birth of the baby?